With B2B buyers now having access to more information than ever before, earned media plays a critical role in shaping their decisions.

 Not only this, but creating consistent content can build trust with buyers, with 90% of tech buyers more likely to respond to a tech vendor’s outreach if they’ve seen multiple pieces of their content online.

 Don’t just take our word for it – recent studies show that B2B buyers use independent media sources like analyst reports and industry publications for business guidance.
-Over 60% of global technology buyers rely on analyst websites and content when researching solutions, with 59% also spending an increasing amount of time on independent media publisher sites, suggesting a preference for unbiased information.
+Over 60% of global technology buyers rely on analyst websites and content when researching solutions, with 59% also spending an increasing amount of time on independent media publisher sites, suggesting a preference for unbiased, third-party content.

 So, how can businesses leverage earned media to build awareness, establish credible thought leadership and ultimately influence potential customers?